-Course Listings, Fall 2014
+Course Listings, Fall 2016

-Section 002 Not Quite Human
+Section 001 Not Quite Human

-Instructor: Jennefer Callaghan
+Instructor: Jennefer Callahan

 Puppets and robots and zombies, oh my!
 Through means of art or science, humans have created an array of simulated versions of ourselves.
 In this seminar, we will critically examine humanoids and forms of artificial life in order to explore the following questions: What makes us human?
 Why do we find simulated humans so appealing…or so creepy?
 What purposes do they serve?
 And what are our ethical responsibilities toward them?
 Our inquiry will draw upon readings from literature, philosophy, psychoanalytic theory, film, and popular science.
 Texts may include Freud’s “The Uncanny,” Victoria Nelson’s The Secret Life of Puppets, Ovid’s Metamorphoses, and Spike Jonze’s film Her.
 Through frequent short writing assignments that lead to longer analytical and argumentative essays, students will learn strategies for generating and organizing ideas, drafting, and revising.